Filament collapse: a two phase process: Influence of different profiles

 \section{Influence of different profiles}

-For the analytic analysis we used uniform density filaments, as there is an easy analytical formulation for the acceleration along a filament.
-Assuming a hydrostatic equilibrium, from a theory point of view we would expect to detect filaments with an Ostriker profile which results in a $r^{-4}$ density profile in the outskirts.
-Although centrally peaked density profiles are observed in filaments their profile is flatter than the Ostriker one, about $r^{-2}$ \citep{Lada1999, Arzoumanian2011, Palmeirim2013, Cox2016}.
+For the above analysis we assumed uniform density filaments since there is an analytical expression for the acceleration along a filament.
+Assuming a hydrostatic equilibrium, from a theoretical point of view we would expect to detect filaments with a hydrostatic profile which results in a $r^{-4}$ density profile in the outskirts.
+Although centrally peaked density profiles are observed in filaments their profile is flatter than the hydrostatic one, about $r^{-2}$ \citep{Lada1999, Arzoumanian2011, Palmeirim2013, Cox2016}.
 Thus, in the following we investigate the influence of different profiles on the collapse of a filament.

 Figure \ref{fig:acceleration} already shows that different radial profiles lead to different accelerations at the end of the filament.
 In order to check whether this has any kind of influence on the collapse time, we performed simulations with diverse density profiles.
-An example is given in Figure \ref{fig:Profile_velocity}, upper panel.
+An example is given in Figure \ref{fig:profile}.
 All filaments have the same initial condition in terms of $A=8$, $R=0.15$\pc\ and $f=0.5$.
-The Ostriker profile, given in blue, follows the density distribution for a filament in hydrostatic equilibrium (see Equation \ref{eq: Ostriker}).
+The hydrostatic profile, given in blue, follows the density distribution for a filament in hydrostatic equilibrium (see Equation \ref{eq: Ostriker}).
 The label `Constant' means that the filament has a uniform density, represented by the green dashed line.
-The others follow a flatter or steeper Ostriker profile:
+The others follow a flatter or steeper profile than the hydrostatic one, a Plummer-like profile:

 with $H'$ being: